Frequently Asked Questions

 Where can I get something to eat near the river?

 The nearest food establishments are in the town of Wartburg.
 Fast food eateries such as Hardees, Subway, and Sonic are located near the intersection of Routes 62 and 27.
-Several other small restaurants, such as Partner's Pizza and the Hillside Cafe (both on Route 62 East), and Angie's Restaurant (on Kingston Avenue across from the Morgan County Courthouse in downtown Wartburg) are all within reasonable driving distances to the Obed Wild and Scenic River.
+Several other small restaurants, such as Partner's Pizza (on Route 62 East) and Angie's Restaurant (on Kingston Avenue across from the Morgan County Courthouse in downtown Wartburg) are all within reasonable driving distances to the Obed Wild and Scenic River.

 Where can I obtain a Tennessee fishing license?